MBP117thelemon/MBP117thelemon/README.md

 - yo! im MBP117!
 - she/her
 - trying to learn a game coding language besides scratch ;-;
 - you can reach me on!:!
-"MBP117" for gamejolt (active)"MBP117SCRATCHREEDONE" for roblox (inactive) "mbp117.protogen.club" for bluesky (active) "MBP117" for comic fury (active) for cara (active) "mbp117" for magma (active) "depressed-femboy"
+"MBP117" for gamejolt (active)"mbp117.protogen.club" for bluesky (active) "MBP117" for comic fury (active) for cara (active) "Blanktheproot" for scratch (Active) i have a few more accounts but im not as active on them or just dont want to share em :P

 <!---